If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 - Hair Fetish - Revenue $7K/month

-Let's take a look at the search trends for hair consultant over the last year:
+Let's take a look at the search trends for hair consultant service over the last year:

 How To Name Your Professional Hair Consultant